-The financial statements of the Company are included in the BMW AG consolidated financial statements prepared according to IFRS as endorsed in the EU.
+The financial statements of the Company are included in the consolidated financial statements of BMW AG prepared according to IFRS as endorsed in the EU.
 These financial statements are available on BMW Group's website at www.bmwgroup.com.

 Coronavirus impact